-- President Carter's attempt to rescue our embassy hostages held in Iran fails.
+- President Carter's attempt to rescue our embassy hostages in Iran fails.
+However, six American diplomats disguised as Canadians, escape.

 The character of downtown has now developed from local street-front merchants to commercial malls, enclosed areas filled with franchises of name-brand enterprises where the entrance is often through a parking structure.
 Nordstrom Mall is completed, bringing another nationally recognized name into the local business market.
 New competition is developing as large national retailers such as Costco, Shopko, Wal-Mart, Target, and Home Depot recognized Salem's market potential and open outlets in suburban Salem.
 The state buildings are rising ever northward from the Capitol as the Employment and Agriculture buildings are built north of Union Street and future major state construction is planned for the Mill Creek area bounded by Capitol, Summer, Winter and D Streets.